Applications have closed.

 - Stellenbosch University registered candidates can apply via this stream - we include a field to indicate your affiliation with the university.

-- Preference will be given to candidates from Africa.
+- Preference will be given to African (including South African) students studying at institutions in Africa.

 - Applicants must complete the online form to submit their details and apply to take part in the programme.
 This includes a field with a 300 word motivation of how the Summer School would benefit your research and track as a PhD candidate.
 The Application link is at the bottom of this page.